Skip to Main Content

 The American College of Cardiology, American Heart Association, and other professional organizations' guidelines recommend:

-Coronary artery disease (CAD), also called heart disease or ischemic heart disease, results from a complex process known as atherosclerosis (hardening of the arteries).
+Coronary artery disease (CAD), also called heart disease or ischemic heart disease, results from a complex process known as atherosclerosis.

 Cholesterol and Lipoproteins.
 The atherosclerosis process begins with cholesterol and sphere-shaped bodies called lipoproteins that transport cholesterol.